 In recent years, we have actively worked to increase the number of women directors on our board.
-Last year alone we added three women to our board, bringing the total to four, or 33 percent female, which is well above the U.S. and global average.
+In 2017, we added three women to our board, bringing the total to four, or 33 percent female, which is well above the U.S. and global average.
 We asked them why they think it’s important to have women on boards.

 ICE’s female directors: our advice for ambitious women

 Gender diversity on boards is crucial for ensuring corporate decisions reflect a variety of perspectives, with research suggesting better financial performance as a result.
 At Intercontinental Exchange (NYSE:ICE), we have four female directors, a proportion that ranks above the U.S. and global average.
 We spoke to these directors - Judy Sprieser, Duriya Farooqui, Sharon Bowen and Ann Cairns - about advice they’d give women building their careers, and navigating a male-dominated backdrop.

 Sprieser notes that women can tend to be uncomfortable self-advocating.
 “You need to toot your own horn where warranted, speak up when you have something to add, and take chances,” she says.
 Farooqui urges women to take on leadership roles if they have the opportunity, rather than feeling pigeon-holed in support functions.
 “The push for gender balance unlocks an opportunity for qualified women who were otherwise overlooked,” she says.
 “Learn how to manage budgets, direct a team and set strategy.”

 Bowen advises women to think of their careers as a marathon, noting the need for pace and course adjustments on a track often interrupted by family demands.
 “No mile is the same as the last, and the next one could be your best.
 So don’t quit before the race is over,” she says.